CumulusNetworks/docs/content/cumulus-netq-51/Whats-New/_index.md

 - The {{<link title="Integrate NetQ with Grafana" text="NetQ integration with Grafana">}} is generally available.
 - NetQ now retains OTLP metrics data for 15 days instead of the previous three-day retention period.
 Additionally, you can now {{<link title="Integrate NetQ with Grafana/#customize-metric-collection" text="create a customizable list of metrics">}} that are forwarded to your time-series database.
 - You can now deploy NetQ for Ethernet and NVLink with additional nodes to support large networks.
-Review the {{<link title="Before You Install" text="updated support information">}}, then {{<link title="Install the NetQ System" text="perform a fresh installation">}}. *This deployment type is currently in beta.*
+Review the {{<link title="Before You Install" text="updated support information">}}, then {{<link title="Install the NetQ System/#netq-for-ethernet-and-nvlink" text="perform a fresh installation">}}. *This deployment type is currently in beta.*
 - You can now use NetQ to monitor multiplane networking environments.
 With this enhancement, you can:
     - Filter and display telemetry data associated with individual planes.
     - Perform validations, such as BGP router-ID checks, within the appropriate plane context.